NSLS-II-BMM/BeamlineManual/docs/intro.rst

 ~~~~~~~~~~~~

 At the top of the some screens, you see a crude-but-handy beamline
 monitor.
-It looks like this:
+It looks something like this:

 .. _fig-cadashboard:
 .. figure::  _images/cadashboard.png